jveens/black_white_blog/_posts/2016-05-17-simple-scene-three-js.markdown

 1. Geometry - This tells our object what shape it should take.
 2. Material - What our shape should look like.
-3. Mesh - This combines our geometry and mesh so we can add it to the scene.
+3. Mesh - This combines our geometry and material so we can add it to the scene.

 {% highlight javascript %}